-I tried to clearly enunciate my goals in starting a blog.
+I wrote up my goals in starting a blog.
 There is a lot of noise and misinformation being propagated online.
 Distributed systems is at an inflection point and taking off rapidly.
-I worry that unless we establish sound frameworks, we might have to face broken, flaky and untrustworthy systems for decades to come.
+I worry that we might have to face broken, flaky and untrustworthy systems for decades to come.

-There are companies which spend millions of dollars on PR, bankrolling conferences and hiring salesmen to go from startup to startup in order to spread misinformation and peddle broken software.
+There are companies which spend millions of dollars on PR, bankroll conferences and hire salesmen to go from door to door in the valley to spread misinformation, marketing people to pretend to be developers on social media to peddle broken software, and people who hire paid trolls to attack anyone who says anything that interferes with their market position.
 I have nothing that can compare -- certainly no PR engine or paid stooges whose paycheck depends on perpetuating myths and foggy thinking.
 What I do have is a grasp of distributed systems science (albeit partial, as no one can claim complete mastery over such a large area), and a willingness to write for a general audience.

 Some provide enlightenment, others provide intrigue, and some are there to get my pulse up in the mornings.

 - Freedom To Tinker - Ed Felten.